-- 1. Applicant must possess an associate's degree by the start date of the program (June) - 2.
-Applicant must possess a bachelor's degree by the start date of the program (June) - 3.
+- ${f 1.}$ Applicant must possess an associate's degree by the start date of the program (June) - Applicant must possess a bachelor's degree by the start date of the program (June) - 3.
 Applicant must be part of a 2+2 affiliation with participating colleges or universities to obtain a bachelor's degree.

-Saint Luke's School of Radiologic Technology has a 2+2 affiliation agreement with Northwest Missouri State University.
+Saint Luke's School of Radiologic Technology has a 2+2 affiliation agreements with Northwest Missouri State University and the University of Central Missouri